-- Berlin is a young city: 54 percent of the population is younger than 45 years of age, the average age was 42.7 years in 2015.
+- Berlin is a young city: 54 percent of the population is younger than 45 years of age, the average age was 42.7.

 - In 2016, 182,000 people moved to Berlin while about 139,000 people moved away from the city.

 - In 2016 Berlin's population increased about 50,000 residents.

 - In the first half year 2016, 19,800 children were born.

 (Source: Berlin-Brandenburg office of statistics, 2018 - information for 2017 if not otherwise indicated)

 Foreign population of Berlin